the-turing-way/the-turing-way/chapters/reproducible_environments.md

 conda env list
 ```

 However deleting an environment may not delete package files that were associated with it.
-This can lead to a lot of memory being wasted on packages that re no longer required.
+This can lead to a lot of memory being wasted on packages that are no longer required.
 Packages that are no longer referenced by any environments can be deleted using
 ```
 conda clean -pts
 ```

-Alternatively you can delete an environment (such as Project_One) and its associated packages via:
+Alternatively you can delete an environment (such as Project_One) along with its associated packages via:
 ```
 conda remove --name Project_One --all
 ```